-Although psychology as a science is in its infancy in the West, the exploration of the mind or consciousness has been going on elsewhere along scientific lines for thousands of years, probably Although a considerable portion of the Vedic texts are dedicated to cosmology one is particularly impressed by the wealth of information mind and about the its many states Because of the consciousness. depth consistency of this information it is immediately speculative apparent that it neither is of philosophical but the result painstaking observation and experiment.
+Although psychology as a science is in its infancy in the West, the exploration of the mind or consciousness has been going on elsewhere along scientific lines for thousands of years, probably forever.
+Although a considerable portion of the Vedic texts are dedicated to cosmology one is particularly impressed by the wealth of information about the mind and its many states of consciousness.
+Because of the depth and consistency of this information it is immediately apparent that it is neither speculative or philosophical but the result of painstaking observation and experiment.
 Yoga, for example, is body of scientific information and practice that gives a human being a certain degree of control of the mind and its many states of consciousness.